-Omega Therapeutics is pioneering a new systematic approach to use mRNA therapeutics as programmable epigenetic medicines by leveraging our OMEGA Epigenomic Programming platform ("OMEGA platform"). mRNA refers to Messenger RNA, a single-stranded RNA (ribonucleic acid that carries instructions for the synthesis of proteins) corresponding to the sequence of a gene.
+Omega Therapeutics is pioneering a new systematic approach to use mRNA therapeutics as programmable epigenetic medicines by leveraging our OMEGA Epigenomic Programming platform ("OMEGA platform"), mRNA refers to Messenger RNA, a single-stranded RNA (ribonucleic acid that carries instructions for the synthesis of proteins) corresponding to the sequence of a gene.
 Our OMEGA platform harnesses the power of epigenetics, the mechanism that controls gene expression and every aspect of an organism's life from cell genesis, growth and differentiation to cell death.
 We have deciphered the three-dimensional architecture of the human genome and its accompanying regulators, which are organized into distinct and evolutionarily conserved structures called Insulated Genomic Domains, or IGDs.
 IGDs are the fundamental structural and functional units of gene control and cell differentiation and act as the "control room" of biology.
 Most diseases are caused by aberrant gene expression rooted in alterations in IGDs.
 The OMEGA platform has enabled us to systematically identify and validate thousands of novel DNA-sequence-based epigenomic "zip codes" within IGDs.
 We call these epigenomic targets EpiZips.
 We rationally design and engineer our mRNA therapeutics, which are modular and programmable epigenetic medicines, called Omega Epigenomic Controllers, or OECs, to target EpiZips for Precision Genomic Control.
 This enables us to precisely tune genes to a desired level of expression and to control the duration of expression.
 Through this approach, we believe that the OMEGA platform has broad potential applicability across a range of diseases and conditions.
 Our pipeline currently consists of early-stage, preclinical programs that span regenerative medicine, multigenic diseases including immunology, oncology, and select monogenic diseases.
 We have conducted in vivo preclinical studies of our OECs in multiple disease models for various indications, including hepatocellular carcinoma, or HCC, non-small cell lung cancer, or NSCLC, and acute respiratory distress syndrome, or ARDS, and we expect to conduct in vivo preclinical studies for multiple additional programs.
 If successful, we plan to initiate investigational new drug ("IND") enabling studies for multiple programs beginning in 2021, and we expect to submit an IND for our OEC candidate for the treatment of HCC in the first half of 2022.
-We are also planning a second IND filing for another OEC candidate targeted for the second half of 2022 and to declare additional OEC development candidates in the first half of 2022.
+We are also targeting the identification of additional OEC development candidates in the first half of 2022 and an additional IND filing for another OEC candidate for the second half of 2022 or early 2023.